Internet of Things

 We believe the Internet of Things (IoT) is misunderstood and under-appreciated.
 This is a challenge but also an opportunity.

-For us, the Internet of Things is about understanding and controlling the physical world in real time.
-Just as the Internet has transformed digital industries- such as communications and entertainment- so will the Internet of Things transform physical industries- such as agriculture and infrastructure- by creating a digital representation capable of being sensed, analysed and controlled.
-Data, insights and action are the keys to creating smart services and real benefits.
+For us, IoT is about understanding and controlling the physical world in real time.
+Just as the Internet transformed digital industries- such as communications and entertainment- so will the Internet of Things transform physical industries- such as agriculture and infrastructure- by creating a digital representation capable of being sensed, analysed and controlled.
+Big/small data, insights and action are the keys to creating smart services and real benefits.
 AI and blockchains are the future enablers.